fhbzc/Twitter_Crawler/README.md

 It will collect tweets based on your need, and store the result either in a json file (supported only for academic API) or in a mongo database (supported for both academic API and Twitter API version 1).

-To accelerate the collection speed with API version 1, multiprocess is implemented with the code.
+Multi-process will be used to accelerate collection speed with Twitter API version 1.

 *Author*: Hongbo Fang